Vnon246/SmartSwitch/README.md

 detect different objects and distances, also it has two different modes depending of which use is intended for.

-It also have a new app based on Blynk Cloud© to control all the differents mode and uses of SmartSwitch and all of these work behind the proyect its completely free and open-source!
-(GPL V3 License)
+It also have a new web app based on Telegram API to control and setup the differents modes of SmartSwitch

-As i say it before all of these code its available below for free and licensed under a GPL V3 license that means that you can make part of it by helping us debugging code or even making your own versions!
+All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by helping us debugging code or even making your own versions!
 Remember that you are an essential part here

 We hope you learn something new with us that its what motivate us to keep working and making! :)